from collections.abc import Iterable

 from pgmpy.estimators.LinearModel import LinearEstimator

-from pgmpy.global_vars import SHOW_PROGRESS
+from pgmpy.models import (

 from pgmpy.utils.sets import _powerset, _variable_or_iterable_to_set

-[docs]class CausalInference(object):
+class CausalInference(object):

 """

-This is an inference class for performing Causal Inference over Bayesian Networks or Structural Equation Models.
+This is an inference class for performing Causal Inference over Bayesian

 Parameters